The Bubble (2006 film): Plot

 Before his sister's wedding ceremony, Ashraf tells her he is in love with a man.
 She angrily refuses to believe him, and Ashraf is devastated.
 Later, during the wedding, he overhears Jihad planning a bombing in Tel Aviv.
 Yali is maimed in the bombing, and will never walk again.

-The next morning, Ashraf's sister is killed by stray bullets in a military raid seeking those responsible for the Tel Aviv bombing, before his very eyes.
+The next morning, Ashraf's sister is killed in front of him by stray bullets in a military raid seeking those responsible for the Tel Aviv bombing.
 At the funeral Jihad promises revenge, telling Ashraf's father that his daughter was a martyr and will not die in vain.
 Jihad once again demands that Ashraf marry his cousin, revealing a poster of Ashraf's involvement with the Israeli rave.
 It is clear at this point that Ashraf is walled in and feels no hope of escape from his situation.
 His brother-in-law, Jihad, decides to avenge the death of his newlywed bride, and while creating a suicide video, Ashraf decides to take Jihad's place as a suicide bomber in Tel Aviv.

 Ashraf wanders the streets of Tel Aviv with a sorrowful and blank expression.
 He winds up at the cafe in which he once worked.
 When Ashraf primes his explosive belt, Noam sees him from inside the bar where he has just bought Yali's and Lulu's dinner, and rushes out to Ashraf.
 Seeing Noam, Ashraf walks away from the bar to the middle of the street.
 As Noam approaches, Ashraf turns to face him.
 The two stare at each other and start to kiss when the bomb explodes, killing them both.
 The news report that Ashraf avoided more death by suddenly turning away from the cafe into the empty street.
 The film ends with Noam talking about the love the two shared, wondering whether they ever had a chance, wishing for a place where they can just love each other, and hoping that people will see "how stupid these wars are", over a scene of young Noam and young Ashraf playing together as children in Jerusalem, their mothers sitting side by side.